Lyapunov exponents of the Hodge bundle over strata of quadratic differentials with large number of poles: Introduction.

 \begin{conjecture*}[Grivaux-Hubert] Positive Lyapunov exponents associated to a translation surface have a uniform bound depending only on the number of poles of the surface.
 This bound goes to zero when the number of poles goes to infinity. \end{conjecture*}

+Pascal Hubert pointed out later on that Remark 2 of \cite{DZ} gives a counter-example to the conjecture in this generality.
+Taking a cover of a base surface, Delecroix and Zorich exhibited a family of surfaces of genus 1 with an arbitrarily large number of poles, in which the first Lyapunov exponent is always equal to $\frac 2 3$.

-In \cite{CM2} Theorem 8.1, D. Chen an M. Möller obtained a result in this direction for $\QuadraticStratum{n,-1^n}$ and $\QuadraticStratum{n,1,-1^{n+1}}$, showing that these strata are non-varying and computing explicitely the sum of Lyapunov exponents for every Teichmüller curve which is equal to $2/(n+2)$.
+Nevertheless, in \cite{CM2} Theorem 8.1, D. Chen and M. Möller obtained a result in this direction for $\QuadraticStratum{n,-1^n}$ and $\QuadraticStratum{n,1,-1^{n+1}}$, showing that these strata are non-varying and computing explicitly the sum of Lyapunov exponents for every Teichmüller curve which is equal to $2/(n+2)$.

-Using methods inspired by Yu's homological algebraic methods we obtain a general upper bound with respect to the highest multiplicity of zeros and genus.
+Inspired by Yu's homological methods we obtain a general upper bound in terms of the highest multiplicity of zeros and genus.
 This proves the conjecture in this case.